You may have started your Craftsman lawn mower and noticed a big cloud of smoke or maybe your mower started smoking once the engine became hot.

 Lawn Mower Checklist for Your Craftsman

-You have read why you need to check your engine oil level before each time you mow your yard.
+You have read why you need to check your engine oil level each time you mow your yard.
 It is important to take a few minutes and complete this checklist to ensure you remain safe and identify beginning signs of wear and tear, so you don’t cause further damage to your Craftsman lawn mower.

 Craftsman Riding Mower Guide